2 wines to discover in lightweight glass bottles

 MYTH

 Lightweight glass bottles meet all usage requirements for still wines.
-Thicker bottles remain preferable for sparkling products so they can maintain, as they need to contain the higher pressure (CO2) and not explode when being disgorged.
-That said, even if sparkling wine bottles have to be thicker, there’s a weight-loss program in their future too!
+Thicker bottles remain preferable for sparkling products so they can maintain, as they need to contain the higher pressure (CO2) and not explode when being transported or opened.
+That said, even if sparkling wine bottles have to be thicker, they also exist in a lighter version!

 Lightweight glass bottles are fine for everyday wines but not for ageable wines Thicker bottles provide better ageing conditions.